kaiachain/kaia-core-tests/README.md

 NOTE: Originally BlockchainTests, GeneralStateTests, TransactionTests, and VMTests were created by the testFillers which could be found at https://github.com/ethereum/cpp-ethereum/tree/develop/test/tools/jsontests at src folder.
-However, Klaytn tests currently cannot use the testFillers.
+However, Kaia tests currently cannot use the testFillers.
 We will make our own filler specification and testFillers.